HaoboGu/rmk/docs/src/keyboard_configuration.md

 ## Usage

 A `toml` file named `keyboard.toml` is used as a configuration file.
-The following is the spec of `toml`:
+The following is the spec of `toml` if you're unfamiliar with toml:
   - [English](https://toml.io/en/v1.0.0) / [中文](https://toml.io/cn/v1.0.0)

 [Here] is an example `keyboard.toml` for stm32 microcontroller, put your `keyboard.toml` at the root of your firmware project.